waqar-habib/daily-mailer/README.md

 # The Daily Mailer

-The Daily Mailer lets the users view and leave comments on the latest news from Daily Mail news.
+The Daily Mailer lets the users view and leave comments on the latest news from Al Jazeera English.
 In addition to showing the most recent finds, users can also leave a note on the article for later.

 ## Technology Stack